 Ear pressure is a sensation of fullness or discomfort in the ears.
 It can be caused by a variety of conditions, including allergies, sinus infections, and even earwax buildup.
 The most common symptom of ear pressure is pain or discomfort in the ear.
 Other symptoms may include muffled hearing, ringing in the ears, feeling like your ears are plugged up, and occasional dizziness.
 In some cases, fluid may build up behind the eardrum and cause severe pain.
 If you are experiencing any of these symptoms, it is important to seek medical attention as soon as possible to determine the underlying cause and get appropriate treatment.

-In order to properly diagnose ear pressure, your doctor will likely perform a physical exam as well as imaging tests such as an MRI or CT scan to rule out any underlying medical conditions that could be causing these symptoms.
+In order to properly diagnose ear pressure, your doctor will likely perform a physical exam as well as imaging tests.
 Your doctor may also take a swab sample from the inside of your ear to test for infection or other irritants that could be triggering your symptoms.
 Depending on the underlying cause of your ear pressure, treatments such as antibiotics or antihistamines may be prescribed to reduce inflammation and treat any bacterial infections.
 If wax buildup is causing your discomfort, then your doctor may recommend using over-the-counter drops or having a procedure done to remove the wax from your ear canal.

 It’s important to note that if left untreated, long-term exposure to ear pressure could result in permanent damage or hearing loss due to irritation caused by chronic inflammation of the inner ear structures.
 Therefore, it’s essential that you receive prompt diagnosis and treatment if you are experiencing any signs of ear pressure so that further damage can be prevented.